 When it comes to the level of coverage, there are three coverage options to choose from:

 • Actual cash value – provides the coverage needed to replace possessions or the home.
-This coverage level is reduced for a deduction for depreciation.
+This coverage level is reduced for a depreciation deduction.

-• Replacement cost – provides coverage for repairing or rebuilding the home, but it can also cover for the expenses of replacing possessions without the deduction for depreciation.
+• Replacement cost – provides coverage for repairing or rebuilding the home but can also cover the expenses of replacing possessions without the depreciation deduction.

 • Extended or guaranteed replacement cost – provides the highest level of coverage.
-It includes all costs related to rebuilding the home before any insured disaster or fire damaged it or made it inhabitable.
+It includes all costs related to rebuilding the home before any insured disaster or fire damages or makes it inhabitable.

 This level of coverage extends beyond the policy limit, which covers any unpredicted and unexpected situations that might happen during the rebuilding.
 These situations include: